nathancarter/weblurch/doc/lean-app-plan.md

     * Remove all validation data from all groups in the document; do not count this as a "document change," so as not to create infinite recursion.
+    * For any term group that appears inside another term group, mark the highest ancestor term group in the chain invalid (red light, with message) explaining that term group nesting is not permitted; do not count this as a "document change," so as not to create infinite recursion.
     * Call `documentToCode`, and create a map `lineToGroup` that maps lines in the Lean code to group IDs in the document.
 Do so by inspecting each line in the `documentToCode` output, and lifting the group ID